 Cons of Eating Two to Three Meals a Day

-- Having a higher glycemic average over time is better than having continuously fluctuating levels every day.
+- Research shows that having a higher glycemic average over time with relatively stable glucose may be preferable to having dramatic glucose fluctuations with a relatively lower average.
 Remember, this can be different for different people.
-Using technology like CGMs and working with your doctor or dietitian is an excellent way to ensure you’re doing what’s best for your body.
+Using technology like CGMs and working with your doctor or dietitian is an excellent way to investigate these connections more deeply.

-Do you know how eating four to six (or more!) small meals a day impacts insulin responses?
 When you eat smaller meals throughout the day, your body releases insulin in response to those meals more often than if you ate only two to three larger meals.
-Here are some pros and cons so you can see how eating four to six small meals a day impacts insulin responses.
-It's helpful to know both sides, so you can use that information to optimize your diet and diabetes management.
+However, since these are smaller meals, the overall release of insulin may also be much smaller.
+Here are some pros and cons of this eating pattern.

 Benefits of Eating Many Small Meals a Day

-- You are more sensitive in the morning when breaking your fast to carbohydrates.
+- Due to the way your body may be more sensitive to carbs after breaking a fast, eating a smaller breakfast might be beneficial for some.
 So, starting with a small meal of protein and fiber before having carbohydrates may work better for your body.

-- If you suffer from gastrointestinal issues, like irritable bowel syndrome (IBS), your doctor may advise eating small meals throughout the day.
-Certain health conditions are easier to manage with frequent, small meals.
+- If you suffer from gastrointestinal issues like irritable bowel syndrome (IBS), your doctor may advise eating small meals throughout the day.
+Certain health conditions, such as chronic fatigue, may be easier to manage with more frequent, smaller meals.

 Cons of Eating Many Small Meals a Day

-- It is harder to create a fully balanced meal with small meals.
-If your meal isn't properly balanced, it can lead to blood sugar fluctuations after some of the meals.
+- It may be harder to create a fully balanced meal with small meals.
+If your meal isn't properly balanced, it could possibly lead to blood sugar fluctuations after some of the meals.

 For Best Results, How Should You Plan Out Your Meals?

-Everyone’s body has different food requirements based on many things, including age, body mass index, physical activity, gender, and genetics.
-So, it is essential to note that there is no one-size-fits-all answer to how you should plan your meals and how often you should eat.
+It is essential to note that everyone is unique and there is no one-size-fits-all answer to how you should plan your meals and how often you should eat.
 Still, there are guidelines that can be helpful.

-As one of these guidelines, our Nutrition Team encourages getting to a comfortable routine eating two to three meals a day.
-Intermittent fasting can be a handy tool in regulating blood glucose levels and insulin resistance.
+Some forms of time-restricted eating or intermittent fasting may be helpful for certain people.
 In some cases, your body may need more frequent meals throughout the day, depending on how your blood sugar levels react to larger meals.